OpenAMP/openamp-docs/demos/docker_images.rst

 Demo1 contains 3 sub-demos, ``demo1A``, ``demo1B`` and ``demo1C``.
-You should look at each before running it:
+You should look at each before running it.

+The subsequent snippets show and then run demo1A script, followed by the outputs.

+Display script:

 ::